xzackaly/xzackaly.github.io/_posts/2018-03-03-software-is-art.md

 layout: post
 cardtitle: "The Plan&#039;s The Thing"
 title: "The Plan&#039;s The Thing"
-description: Software implementations should place the highest value on the non-technical beginning stages, the VISION and the PLAN.
+description: Software implementations should place the highest value on the VISION and the PLAN.
 date:   2018-03-03 11:00:00 +0500
 categories: jtol
 author: XZackaly